dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 ## The AI's Raw Output (V1)

-The V1 code was structurally sound — the SQL query, the groupby-shift interval calculation, the histogram, and the summary statistics all worked correctly on the first pass.
-The AI also included a useful interpretation table at the end mapping distribution shapes to their meanings (single spike → artificial, right-skewed → organic, etc.), which I kept.
+The V1 code was structurally sound: the SQL query, the groupby-shift interval calculation, the histogram, and the summary statistics all worked correctly on the first pass.
+The AI also included a useful interpretation table at the end mapping distribution shapes to their meanings (single spike = artificial, right-skewed = organic, etc.), which I kept.

 One notable improvement over the SQL case studies: when I asked the AI for the top 5 verification checks, it returned them as executable Python code rather than a manual checklist.
 In SQL, verification was a separate pass I ran after the analysis was done.
-In Python, the verification checks run automatically as part of the pipeline — if the math is wrong, the script tells you before you ever see a chart.
+In Python, the verification checks run automatically as part of the pipeline.
+If the math is wrong, the script tells you before you ever see a chart.
 I restructured the notebook to run verification *before* the summary statistics and histogram, because if the numbers are wrong, evaluating what they mean is pointless.

 **Process update:** In the SQL case studies, verification came after the critical evaluation.
-For Python, I moved it before — the tool makes automated verification possible, so the workflow should take advantage of that.
+For Python, I moved it before.
+The tool makes automated verification possible, so the workflow should take advantage of that.
 Verify first, then evaluate.

 *The full V1 code and output are in the Jupyter notebook.
 The verification checks (row count reconciliation, negative/zero interval check, single-customer spot-check, distribution tail sanity, histogram completeness) all passed.*